IOSAppProject-MarketPlace/Market_Place/README.md

    }
 }
 ```
-- (Create/POST) Create a new like on a post
+- (Create/POST) Create a new review on a post
-- (Create/POST) Create a new comment on a post
+- (Create/POST) View a reviews on a post
 - Create Post Screen
   (Create/POST) Create a new post object
 - Profile Screen